 French Drain Gravel Calculator

-Calculate the volume of gravel needed for a French drain trench.
+Calculate gravel volume for a French drain trench from length, width, and depth.

 A French drain is a gravel-filled trench with a perforated pipe that redirects groundwater away from problem areas like foundations, yards, and basements.
 The key material is the gravel — it must be coarse enough to allow free water movement while preventing fine soil from clogging the system.